ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 identify leap years.

 * LocalDate represents a date as seen from the context of the observer, like a calendar on the wall.
-* LocalTime represents a point in time as seen from the context of the observer, like a clock on the wall.
+* LocalTime represents a specific time in a day as seen from the context of the observer, like a clock on the wall.
-* LocalDateTime represents both.
+* LocalDateTime combines both.

 Note that there is no trailing timezone indicator.